Edit this wiki page Follow

 Freedom Fighters

 Before the Crisis on Infinite Earths, Sandra was part of a superhero group known as the Freedom Fighters on Earth-X (instead of the main DC reality of Earth-One).
-As a member of the Freedom Fighters, Phantom Lady fought the Germans during World War II.
-Unfortunately for Earth-X, the Nazi party was able to take over the world and stay in power for decades.
-It was only with the help of the Justice League of America and the Justice Society of America that the Freedom Fighters were able to defeat the Nazi Party and restore democracy to their world.
+She was a founding member as well as the only female member of the team.
+As a Freedom Fighter, Phantom Lady fought the Nazis during World War II.
+Unfortunately for Earth-X, the Nazis were able to take over the world and stay in power for decades.
+It was only with the help of the Justice League of America and the Justice Society of America that the Freedom Fighters were able to defeat the Nazis and restore democracy to their world.

 After their victory on Earth-X, the Freedom Fighters traveled to Earth-One and established themselves in New York City for a short time.
 Phantom Lady's journey across the dimensions gave her the power to phase through solid objects as well as the power to become invisible.
 But she was unable to fully explore her new powers due to being turned into silver by the Silver Ghost.
 Before this happened, however, she and her teammate the Ray (Ray Terrill) entered a romance for each other, and she referred to him as "her darling."
 This upset the Human Bomb, another teammate who harbored feelings for Sandra.
 After Phantom Lady was restored to human form, she and the Ray fought crime in New York City for a while before they decided to travel back to Earth-X.